cube-drone/rt0/players-guide/src/player/magic.md

 * Once Virgo is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.

 ## ⛎ Ophiuchus - Snake Handler
-Only players with Charming may learn Ophiuchus.
+Only players with **Charming** may learn Ophiuchus.

-* At The Beginning of Every Day, Draw 3 random unclaimed Zodiac starting spells and stack them under Ophiuchus.
+* At The Beginning of Every Day, Draw 3 random unclaimed spells, look at them, and stack them under Ophiuchus.

 ### Combat - Shuffle
 * Place The Magician on Ophiuchus.
 * Choose one of the 3 spells under Ophiuchus.
-Treat Ophiuchus as that spell for the remainder of combat.
+Cast that spell (as if a Magician had been played on it) and treat Ophiuchus as that spell until the end of combat.

 ### Skill - Shuffle
 * Choose one of the 3 spells under Ophiuchus.
 Treat Ophiuchus as that spell until the next Combat, or the end of the Day.